virtualcitySYSTEMS/map-ui/documentation/CALLBACKS.md

 [VcsCallback](../src/callback/vcsCallback.js) is an abstract class to be extended for specific use cases.

-Per default eleven extensions are available:
+Per default, the folllowing extensions are available:

 - [ActivateLayersCallback](../src/callback/activateLayersCallback.js) - activates one or more layers
 - [DeactivateLayersCallback](../src/callback/deactivateLayersCallback.js) - deactivates one or more layers